bregman-arie/devops-exercises/README.md

 <summary>Explain mutable vs. immutable infrastructure</summary><br><b>

 In mutable infrastructure paradigm, changes are applied on top of the existing infrastructure and over time the infrastructure builds up a history of changes.
-Ansible, Puppet and Chef are examples to tools which follow mutable infrastructure paradigm.
+Ansible, Puppet and Chef are examples of tools which follow mutable infrastructure paradigm.

-In immutable infrastructure paradigm, every change is actually new infrastructure.
+In immutable infrastructure paradigm, every change is actually a new infrastructure.
 So a change to a server will result in a new server instead of updating it.
 Terraform is an example of technology which follows the immutable infrastructure paradigm.
 </b></details>